Sky2Ally/Linkedin/README.md

 📌 A web-based data visualization project using **D3.js** to create interactive charts and graphs.
 This project explores different data visualization techniques and provides insights through dynamic and interactive UI components.

 ### 2️⃣ **Data Cleaning And Observing** 🛠️
 📌 A **data preprocessing and analysis** project focused on cleaning, transforming, and observing patterns in raw datasets using **KNIME software**.
-It involves handling missing values, feature engineering, and exploratory data analysis using **Pandas, NumPy, and Matplotlib**.
+It involves handling missing values, feature engineering, and exploratory data analysis.

 ### 3️⃣ **Forest Fire Prediction** 🔥
 📌 A **machine learning project** that predicts the impact of forest fires using classification and regression models.
 It leverages **weather data and fire indicators** to estimate fire severity and burned areas.